-This guide is especially designed for newbies who are just starting to get to know about SEO for bloggers.
+This guide is specially designed for newbies who are just starting to get to learn about SEO for bloggers.

-In this guide we have talked about practical examples that we have tested ourselves.
-You are going to learn about strategies that are working in 2019, and different trends that you need to follow this year.
+In this guide, we have talked about practical examples that we have tested ourselves.
+You are going to learn about strategies that are working now, and different trends that you need to follow this year.

 Needless to say, if you were looking to improve your SEO game this year then you’ll love this guide.

 Let’s look at the content we are going to be discussing in this guide.

 SEO stands for search engine optimization.
 It’s the process of optimizing your content online in a way that it stands out, which makes search engines like Google show it on top for search rankings for a certain keyword.

 When you optimize your content the right way, you’ll see your content ranking on top of Google and every other search engine.

 Pro Tip: If you want to excel in SEO, make the right website for the right people.Tweet This

 If you want your blog posts to rank in search results, you’ll need to write content that matches what people are searching for.
 This is known as “search intent.”
 If you satisfy the intent of the searcher, then you’ve done your job as a blogger.

 If you want to get your site ranked on the first page of Google and other search engines, then you need to learn SEO.